staticdev/linux-workstation-playbook/README.md

 npm_packages:
   - name: webpack
 ```

-To have you own dotfiles, just fork the [dotfiles eg. repo] and change the url of `dotfiles_repo` or just change `configure_dotfiles` to false if you do not want it.

 Any variable can be overridden in **config.yml**; see the supporting roles' documentation for a complete list of available variables.